-Waste Management and later Republic co-founder Wayne Huizenga reflected at the close of the century that "we still pick up the waste pretty much as we did in the '70's."
+Waste Management and later Republic cofounder Wayne Huizenga reflected at the close of the century that "we still pick up the waste pretty much as we did in the '70's."

-So how, then, have the national waste companies competed for capital in the big leagues with advanced technology firms that make outsize profits?
-At the very beginning when they were just aggregating inefficient small haulers with a couple of trucks into regional operations, real synergies were often captured by the acquisitions.
+So how have the national waste companies competed for capital in the big leagues with advanced technology firms that make outsize profits?
+At the very beginning when they were just aggregating inefficient small haulers, real synergies were often captured by the acquisitions.
 These sometimes did generate extra profits over the prior run rate that had determined the purchase price.
 But, as time went on, the little fish remaining in the pond became a minor piece of the action, and most of the capital went into stitching together national, and for a while, international conglomerates.
-By then, there were no more economies to capture: just dead weight to absorb.
-The consolidators became relegated to satisfying Wall Street's thirst for high margin businesses with legitimate but thoroughly deceptive accounting anomalies that are permissible when a corporation continues merging and acquiring other firms, and, allegedly, with collusion and accounting fraud.